Shakespeare's Gardens by Jackie Bennett

-A highly illustrated, informative book about the gardens that William Shakespeare knew as a boy and tended as a man.
-From his birthplace in Henley Street, to his childhood playground at Mary Arden's Farm, to his courting days at Anne Hathaway's Cottage and his final home at New Place - where he created a garden to reflect his fame and wealth.
-Cared for by the Shakespeare Birthplace Trust, these gardens are continually evolving to reflect our ongoing knowledge of his life.
+A beautifully illustrated book about the gardens that William Shakespeare knew as a boy and tended as a man, from his birthplace in Henley Street, to his childhood playground at Mary Arden's Farm, to his courting days at Anne Hathaway's Cottage and his final home at New Place.

-Shakespeare's Gardens brings together specially commissioned photography of the gardens with beautiful archive images of flowers, old herbals, and 16th century illustrations.
-It tells the story of Shakespeare's journey - from glove maker's son to national bard - and how he came to know so much about plants, flowers and gardens of the Elizabethan era.
+Shakespeare's Gardens brings together specially commissioned photography of the gardens by Andrew Lawson with period illustrations of flowers and herbs.
+It tells the story of Shakespeare's journey - from glove maker's son to national poet - and how he came to know so much about the plants, flowers and gardens of the Elizabethan era.